Income Protection Insurance For Dentists

 Why do Dentists need Income Protection?

-Like many other professions, dental practitioners may be unable to work for a sustained period due to industry-specific injuries.
+As with many other professions, dental practitioners may be unable to work for sustained periods due to industry-specific injuries.

 Dentists are more likely to develop musculoskeletal disorders.
-Research undertaken by Brown et al. in 2010 focused on why dentists retire through poor health.
+Research undertaken by Brown et al. in 2010 focused on why dentists retire due to poor health.

 Musculoskeletal disorders are the reason cited by 55% of dental professionals surveyed.